California governor encouraged by drop in ICU placements

 Newsom announced Thursday the state will offer discounted hotel rooms to health care workers who have been exposed to coronavirus patients or have tested positive themselves.
 Workers can book the rooms, beginning Friday, with the state Department of General Services at CalTravelStore.com.

 The rooms also could be used for exhausted health care workers who are working long hours far from home, Newsom said.

 “The idea you are doing a 12-hour shift and at 2, 3 in the morning have to drive all the way back home only to get right back up and do a double shift early in the morning, that’s not appropriate,” he said.

-Some or all the cost of the rooms could be reimbursed by the state.
-The federal government will pick up three-quarters of the state’s cost.
+Newsom said the rooms will be paid for through a partnership with the Federal Emergency Management Agency.